JakeGinnivan/SettingsProvider.net/README.md

 # SettingsProvider.NET
-The aim of settings provider is to quickly give you a simple way to store application settings.
-It only supports simple types, but is very flexible and makes it easy to store the settings values in plain text in a database (OOTB serialises to JSON in isolated storage)
+The aim of settings provider is to quickly give you a simple way to store application settings and read metadata about those settings, like description, name, default values etc

+v2 Has added a few things to make versioning easier, the Key attribute allows you to rename properties, and types are no longer fully qualified (so you can move classes)

 ## Usage